NehanMP/NehanMP/README.md

 🚀 I am committed to pushing the boundaries of what's possible and am always eager to explore new challenges that come my way.

-💻 My current focus is on web development and full-stack engineering, where I'm eager to contribute oo cutting-edge projects.
+💻 My focus is on being a full-stack software developer, where I'm eager to contribute to cutting-edge projects.

 🌱 I’m currently learning as an Undergraduate at Informatics Institute of Technology affiliated with University of Westminster.